pyodide/pyodide/docs/development/out-of-tree.md

 (out-of-tree)=

-# Building and testing Python packages out of Tree
+# Building and testing Python packages out of tree

 This is some information about how to build and test Python packages against Pyodide out of tree (for instance in your package's CI or for use with private